ArmandSyah/CSI4900-Phishing-Website-Detection/README.md

 }
 ```

 3. Now you can run the main.py script, which will carry out the steps currently implemented in the phishing website detection loop.
-Do so by calling the script as followed: 'python main.py <full url of legitiment site that can be targeted by phishing>' (python main.py https://www.bell.ca/)
+Do so by calling the script as followed: `python main.py <full url of legitiment site that can be targeted by phishing>` (python main.py https://www.bell.ca/)